-Introduction: The Great Lakes Basin spans approximately 300,000 square miles, encompassing all of Michigan and parts of Illinois, Indiana, Minnesota, New York, Ohio, Pennsylvania, Wisconsin, and the Canadian provinces of Ontario and Quebec.
 The scale and cross-jurisdictional nature of the resource requires significant funding and collaboration to enable the on-the-ground conservation work necessary for restoring the health of the Lakes.
-The mechanism for accomplishing this and the primary driver of conservation delivery in this region is the Great Lakes Regional Collaboration/Great Lakes Restoration Initiative (GLRI).
+Recently in the United States, the mechanism for accomplishing this and the primary driver of conservation delivery in this region is the Great Lakes Regional Collaboration and the Great Lakes Restoration Initiative (GLRI).
 These programs have enjoyed great bipartisan support and diverse partnerships among federal, state, local, tribal, business, and NGO groups, united under restoring the health of the Great Lakes.

-Details: The need for restoration funding for the Great Lakes has been recognized for decades, indicated by the signing of the Great Lakes Water Quality Agreement by the U.S. and Canada in 1972 which aimed to restore, protect, and enhance water quality of the lakes and promote ecological health of the basin.
-Government commitment to maintaining the integrity of this resource continued to evolve from there, leading to the creation of an interagency task force and Great Lakes Regional Collaborative Strategy and the issuance of a Presidential Executive Order calling the Great Lakes a "national treasure," by President George W. Bush.
-President Barack Obama took it from there and his administration helped develop the GLRI and Congress then acted in 2010 to appropriate money to the Initiative by using the Great Lakes Regional Collaboration Strategy of 2005 as a roadmap to guide investment decisions.
-Funding has continued at \$300 million per year since 2010, and the program continues to enjoy great bipartisan support in Congress.
+The need for restoration funding for the Great Lakes has been recognized for decades, indicated by the signing of the Great Lakes Water Quality Agreement by the U.S. and Canada in 1972 which aimed to restore, protect, and enhance water quality of the lakes and promote ecological health of the basin.
+Bipartisan federal commitment to maintaining the integrity of this resource continued to strengthen, ultimately leading to the creation of the Great Lakes Regional Collaborative Strategy and the GLRI.
+GLRI received approximately \$3.8 billion from FY 2010 to FY 2021, ranging from \$300 to \$475 million annually.
+The passage of the bipartisan infrastructure act, the Infrastructure Investment and Jobs Act (2021), invested an additional \$1 billion over five years in GLRI projects to clean up the most polluted sites in the region-Areas of Concern.